 Russian rouble hits highest level since March 2020; sanctions talk in focus

-The volatile currency hit a high of 65.31 per dollar in early trading on the Moscow Exchange RUBUTSTN=MCX but by 0716 GMT was at 66.60, which was 0.4% lower than its Wednesday closing level.
+The volatile currency hit a high of 65.31 per dollar in early trading on the Moscow Exchange RUBUTSTN=MCX but by 1339 GMT was at 66.14, which was 0.2% stronger than its Wednesday closing level.

 The morning peak level had not been seen since the onset of COVID-19 pandemic.